Grate-Oracle-Lewot/GrateCrystal/README.md

 - When the player crosses map borders, roaming beasts now only change maps 50% of the time, making them potentially easier to ambush
 - The Odd Egg will always hatch into a shiny, and now may hatch into starters
 - The Dratini gifted from the Dragon Shrine always knows Extremespeed, not only if you answer all the questions right
+- Gift Pokémon can be sent to the PC, no longer requiring an empty party slot (with a few exceptions such as the above Dratini, due to unique code)
 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Tweaks to enemy trainer AI